hypcn/fava/README.md

 Exposes an HTTP and Websocket API to interact with the filesystem, and an optional web UI.
 Can be used either as a library or standalone application.

+Components:

+- **Core** - the main library, including webserver, adapters to all the types of storage
+- **CLI** - run the library as a standalone application
+- **Client** - client library to connect to the core HTTP API
+- **UI** - web UI to manage files in configured storage locations

 # Install

 ## Library